Let’s take you on a tour of some of the perfect Riyadh restaurants.

 Recommended: The Top Eight Places to Visit on Your Next Visit to Saudi Arabia

-April through November is the best time to visit Al Nakheel as this is when the restaurant opens its panoramic terrace to guests, giving them an al fresco dining experience along with a spectacular view of the city.
+April through November is the best time to visit Al Nakheel.
+This is when the restaurant opens its panoramic terrace to guests, giving them an al fresco dining experience and a spectacular view of the city.

 Hamburgini Restaurant in Riyadh